 Chia seeds are known as “super seeds” because they deliver a lot of nutrition in a small number of calories.
-They are extremely rich in dietary fibre, omega fatty acids (both omega 3 and omega 6), calcium, antioxidants and protein as well as iron and potassium.
-This makes them an incredible functional food, for these tiny seeds aid in increasing satiety index, preventing cardiovascular disease, reducing inflammation, protecting the nervous system and balancing blood sugar (Munoz, L.A., eta l., 2013).
+They are extremely rich in dietary fiber, omega fatty acids (both omega 3 and omega 6), calcium, antioxidants, and protein as well as iron and potassium.
+This makes them an incredible functional food, for these tiny seeds aid in increasing satiety index, preventing cardiovascular disease, reducing inflammation, protecting the nervous system and balancing blood sugar (Munoz, L.A., et al., 2013).

 Chia Seed Health Benefits

-Chia seeds are a powerhouse of nutrients and those instil great benefits on to our bodies and health.
-They are an amazing functional food, providing nutrition, healing and energy.
-The top nine benefits of this chia seeds includes;
+Chia seeds are a powerhouse of nutrients and those instill great benefits on to our bodies and health.
+They are an amazing functional food.
+Providing nutrition, healing, and energy.
+The top nine benefits of this chia seeds include;

 - Aids in Reducing Inflammation